 Seneca Park Zoo Summer Programming

-We are so excited to be able to bring back and promote scheduled days/times for animal feedings, enrichments, keeper chats, conservation talks and more so that you can better plan a truly memorable Zoo experience.
-We do love the unpredictable nature of never knowing what you might see at the Zoo, but we know it can also be a bummer to miss seeing your favorite animal.
+Summer is here and so is our summer programming schedule.
+Experience animal feedings, enrichments, keeper chats, conservation talks and more and plan a truly memorable Zoo experience.
 Check out the schedule below (Printable PDF) to see some of what we have in store for you to plan on Memorial Day Weekend through Labor Day and reserve your tickets ahead of time here!

 Thank you to our Summer Programming Presenting Sponsor: